Southern hip-hop: Texas

-In the late 1980s, the Geto Boys were Houston's first hip hop group to gain mainstream popularity.
+In the late 1980s, the Geto Boys were Houston's first hip-hop group to gain mainstream popularity.
 In the early 1990s, Texas groups such as Nemesis, PKO, and UGK (from Dallas, San Antonio, and Port Arthur respectively) also gained popularity.
-Before the early 1990s, most Southern hip hop was upbeat and fast, like Miami bass and crunk.
+Before the early 1990s, most Southern hip-hop was upbeat and fast, like Miami bass and crunk.
 In Texas, however, the music started to become slower.
 In the early 1990s, DJ Screw created "chopped and screwed" music.
 Although people associated with Screw have indicated any time between 1987 and 1991, Screw said he started slowing music down in 1990.
 In Tulsa, Oklahoma, DJ Dinero and DJ Z-Nasty helped popularize chopped and screwed music in the Mid South.

-Between 1991 and 1992, there was increased abuse of purple drank in East Texas.
+Between 1991 and 1992, there was increased abuse of purple drank in Southeast Texas.
 Purple drank was a major influence in chopped and screwed music due to its effect of slowing down perception.
 DJ Screw, a known user of purple drank, said that it is not required to enjoy chopped and screwed music and that he came up with the style when high on marijuana.

-As the spread of Southern hip hop continued, its mainstream breakthrough occurred in 2000.
+As the spread of Southern hip-hop continued, its mainstream breakthrough occurred in 2000.
 Duo UGK made a high-profile guest appearance on Jay-Z's hit "Big Pimpin'" and also appeared on Three 6 Mafia's hit "Sippin' on Some Syrup".
 Both of these collaborations greatly increased their reputation and helped fuel anticipation for their next project.
 UGK's Pimp C died from a sudden heart attack after overdosing on purple drank on December 4, 2007 at the age of 33.
 A song that originally appeared on the compilation album The Day Hell Broke Loose 2, Mike Jones' "Still Tippin'", achieved mainstream success in 2004 leading to local Houston rap label Swishahouse signing a national distribution deal with Asylum Records.
 Jones released his major label debut, Who Is Mike Jones?, on Swishahouse/Warner Bros. in April 2005 and was certified platinum that June.
 Paul Wall's major label debut, The Peoples Champ, on Swishahouse/Atlantic, was released in September 2005, eventually topping the Billboard 200.
+Many rappers from Houston began to have mainstream success in the 2000s.
+In 2005, MTV named Houston the new rap capital of the South.